 January 4 2009.
 Although it’s been decent for me personally, musicwise it’s been another pretty woeful year in Sea Water land.
 Andrew and I managed to squeeze in our sole public performance of 2008 just before the clock ran out by playing a few songs at our friends J & K’s annual New Year’s Eve party.
 There has been some discussion of returning to Vonda this winter for another rock-n-roll orgy at Sig’s Place, but I don’t know if anything will come of that.
 I’d like to try and get out and play in public every month or two, but to be frank, it’s always a little depressing.
 We don’t have enough friends to fill even a smallish coffeeshop with supporters, and if we play more frequently than once a year, the novelty of seeing us will wear off, and even our friends will stop showing up.
 I guess if we want to perform more often we’ll just have to toughen up and get used to being ignored.

 The thing is, Andrew and I have been practicing pretty regularly and we’re sounding as tight as we ever have.
 Our constant process of weeding and winnowing out the weaker tunes has left us with a fairly sturdy set list.
 Seems a shame to waste all that purty music on the centipedes in Andrew’s basement.
 Anyway, just checkin’ in to say Happy New Year, and Watch This Space.

 November 24 2008.
-I'm gonna try and get a little organised around here.
-Keep the Sea Water Bliss website for stuff related to the band, and post purely personal nonsense over at my new personal blog.
-It'll take a little while for me to get my old posts moved over to the new location, so for now you can still find all my poems, plays, short screenplays, and journal entries here.
+I’m gonna try and get a little organised around here.
+Keep the Sea Water Bliss website for stuff related to the band, and post purely personal nonsense over at my new personal blog The Michael A. Charles Online Presence.